IsomorphicAlgo/CLI_Astro_Calc/OVERVIEW.md

 **CLI Astro Calc** is a command-line astronomy and orbital mechanics calculator built in Rust.
 The program provides accurate astronomical calculations for both educational and practical applications, including:

 - **Time Systems**: Converting between calendar dates and astronomical time systems (Julian Date, Sidereal Time)
-- **Celestial Object Positions**: Calculating the positions of the Sun and Moon in the sky
+- **Celestial Object Positions**: Calculating the positions of the Sun, Moon, and planets in the sky
 - **Rise/Set Times**: Determining when celestial objects rise and set for any location on Earth
 - **Coordinate Transformations**: Converting between different astronomical coordinate systems
 - **Orbital Mechanics**: Solving Kepler's equation and converting between orbital elements and state vectors
 - **Earth-Centered Coordinates**: Transforming between Earth-Centered Earth-Fixed (ECEF) and Earth-Centered Inertial (ECI) coordinate systems
+- **Planetary Ephemeris**: VSOP87-based planetary position calculations (heliocentric coordinates)

 The program is designed for accuracy, with all calculations verified against authoritative astronomical sources and comprehensive test coverage.